 - Identify your SSL issuer: Contact them or visit their support site for renewal instructions.

-- Generate a CSR (Certificate Signing Request): This step typically happens on your server.
-It’s needed for most SSL renewals.
+- Generate a CSR (Certificate Signing Request): This step is typically part of renewals.

 - Install the new SSL certificate: Once you get it, upload it to your server.